wothke/SIDedit/README.md

 Once this has been done SIDedit.pl should run fine when you start it directly in the Perl interpreter.

+PS: if you intend to run the script directly you should copy the SIDedit.txt and SIDedit.ini configuration files into the folder with the script.

 ### build windows exe